Paul Cassirer: Art dealing and collecting

+Together with Hugo Helbing, Cassirer formed an auction house starting around 1916.
+Auctions of major artworks were held there, including the Julius Stern Collection, in 1916.

 Death

 On 7 January 1926, Cassirer met his wife in a lawyer's office to finalize the divorce proceedings.
 He excused himself and walked into another room, where he shot himself.
 Like that of Van Gogh, the artist he had done so much to promote, Cassirer's suicide was not immediately successful.
 He died from the injury a few hours later.